Day by day

 Key sustainability trends, challenges and opportunities from the perspective of EU medtech – Sigrid Linher, Belgium

-Bioplastics, a promising alternative to conventional plastics – TBD
+Bioplastics: a promising alternative to conventional single use plastics in medical laboratories – Brian Freeland, Ireland

 An Examination of the Benefits and Impediments to Sustainable Laboratory Medicine – John Anetor, Nigeria